ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 - `'throw'` - Throw an exception.
 - `'save'` - Cache the query result even if it is non-deterministic.
-- `'ignore'` - Don't cache the query result (but also don't throw an exception).
+- `'ignore'` - Don't cache the query result and don't throw an exception.

 Default value: `throw`.